Raku/nqp/docs/ops.markdown

 ## ishash
 * `ishash(Mu $obj --> int)`

-Returns a 1 if the object is a Hash, 0 otherwise.
+Returns a 1 if the object is a native Hash, 0 otherwise.

 ## isint
 * `isint(Mu $obj --> int)`

-Returns a 1 if the object is an int type, 0 otherwise.
+Returns a 1 if the object is a native int type, 0 otherwise.

 ## isinvokable
 * `isinvokable(Mu $obj --> int)`